robstave/Meowcards/cards/go/go-qz2-a.md

 What is the primary use case for Go's `context` package?

-A) Error handling
+- A. Error handling
-B) Cancellation signals and request-scoped values across API boundaries
+- B. Cancellation signals and request-scoped values across API boundaries
-C) Memory management
+- C. Memory management
-D) Type conversion
+- D. Type conversion

 ### Back

-**B) Cancellation signals and request-scoped values across API boundaries**
+**B. Cancellation signals and request-scoped values across API boundaries**

 The `context` package provides a standardized way to carry cancellation signals, timeouts, and request-scoped values across API boundaries and goroutines.